-Starting the first half of your day trip to San Francisco at the Golden Gate Bridge is what I would recommend.
+Starting the first half of your day trip to San Francisco at the Golden Gate Bridge is what we would recommend.
 If you go too early, you may be greeted by fog.
-By the time you have breakfast and then start your journey to the Golden Gate Bridge, the fog will hopefully start to lift.
+By the time you have breakfast and start your journey to the Golden Gate Bridge, the fog will hopefully start to lift.

 We got so lucky during our time in San Francisco.
 Clear skies and little to no fog.
 We walked across it, it was windy but an experience we’ll never forget.

 The walk across it is incredible.
 It is 1.7 miles.
 Depending on how fast you walk, it will take about 30 to 40 minutes each way.
 Give yourself 2-3 hours for this part of the day.

 If you decide to forgo breakfast and start early at the Golden Gate Bridge, it’s probably a good time to miss the crowds.

 How to get to the Golden Gate Bridge?